Intune Policy Coverage Gaps: Device Configuration & Compliance Blind Spots

 What happens if this is abused

-• Device enrolled in Intune but not covered by a compliance policy returns no compliance state — which Conditional Access may treat as compliant by default
+• Device enrolled in Intune but not covered by a compliance policy returns no compliance state — which Conditional Access may treat as compliant by default, allowing unrestricted access to corporate resources

 • Configuration gaps leave devices without expected security settings — screensaver timeout, diagnostic restrictions, update ring, or certificate deployment

-• User excluded from a protection policy receives email without attachment scanning, link detonation, or anti-phishing controls
+• User excluded from a protection policy receives email without attachment scanning, link detonation, or anti-phishing controls, increasing phishing risk for their account

-• Audit or regulatory assessment fails because expected controls cannot be demonstrated across all users and devices
+• Audit or regulatory assessment fails because expected controls cannot be demonstrated across all users and devices, creating compliance exposure

-• Coverage gap exploited by an attacker who identifies that a specific user's device is outside policy scope
+• Coverage gap exploited by an attacker who identifies that a specific user's device has no compliance policy by observing that Conditional Access does not require compliance for their sign-ins

 When this is expected or acceptable